C. D. Darlington: Early professional years

-After being turned down for a scholarship to go to Trinidad as a farmer, Cyril was induced in 1923 by one of his professors to apply for a scholarship at the John Innes Horticultural Institution in Merton.
-He wrote at once to its director, William Bateson, famous for having introduced the word "genetics" into biology.
-His application was unsuccessful, but he wrangled a temporary post as an unpaid technician.
-It was an interesting time for the Innes.
-Bateson had spent the last two decades fighting against the notion that chromosomes were the seat of what he had been calling "heredity factors" and had only very recently capitulated.
-He had just hired a cytologist, Frank Newton, who now began to take Cyril under his wing.
-Darlington published his first scientific paper, on the tetraploidy of the sour cherry, and he was hired as a permanent employee.
+After being turned down for a scholarship to go to Trinidad as a farmer, Darlington was encouraged in 1923 by one of his professors to apply for a scholarship at the John Innes Horticultural Institution in Merton.
+He wrote to its director, William Bateson, famous for having introduced the word "genetics" into biology.
+His application was unsuccessful, but he obtained a temporary post as an unpaid technician.
+Bateson had just hired a cytologist, Frank Newton, who became a mentor to Darlington.
+Darlington published his first scientific paper on the tetraploidy of the sour cherry and was hired as a permanent employee.

-Shortly after, both of his mentors, Bateson and Newton, died within a year of each other and J.B.S.
+Shortly after, both Bateson and Newton died within a year of each other and J.B.S.
 Haldane came to the Innes.
-Although neither an experimentalist nor cytologist, Haldane formed a close friendship with Darlington, whose self-confidence grew.
-He began to make significant contributions to the understanding of the relationship of genetic crossing-over and the microscopically observed events that the chromosome passed through during meiosis.
+Although neither an experimentalist nor cytologist, Haldane formed a close friendship with Darlington.
+He began to make contributions to the understanding of the relationship between chromosomal crossover and the events observed during meiosis.

 In February 1929 he made a study trip with fellow botanist John Macqueen Cowan to the Near East.

-In 1931 he began writing the book that would establish his reputation, Recent Advances in Cytology.
-It was published in 1932, and created a firestorm of controversy at first, then nearly universal acceptance as a work of the first rank.
-He showed that the mechanisms of evolution that acted at the level of the chromosome created possibilities far more rich than the simple mutations and deletions that affect single genes.

-His now remarkable determination and achievement saw him become Director of the cytology department in 1937, and he became director of the Innes two years later, just 15 years after his arrival as an unpaid volunteer.
+In 1931 he began writing the book Recent Advances in Cytology, which was published in 1932.
+He became Director of the Cytology Department in 1937, and he became director of the Innes two years later, 15 years after his arrival as an unpaid volunteer.
 He was elected a Fellow of the Royal Society on 20 March 1941.
-A few months after that, he was awarded the prestigious Royal Medal.
-He was elected president of the Genetical Society.
-In 1947 he co-founded with Ronald Fisher the highly successful journal Heredity: An International Journal of Genetics, as a response to J.B.S.
+A few months after that, he was awarded the Royal Medal, and then was elected president of the Genetical Society.
+In 1947 he co-founded with Ronald Fisher the journal Heredity: An International Journal of Genetics, as a response to J.B.S.
 Haldane joining the Communist party and "taking the Journal of Genetics with him".